geekpradd/geekpradd.github.io/life/post.md

 I didn't do anything.

 Class 7, wings were changed.
 New teachers.
 Nobody knew me and I felt even worse.
 All seniors used to look at my face as if I was an abomination.
 Teachers were worser than before and I didn't learn much that year.
-Nothing of the Social Science course went into my head and I got numbers by memorising.
+Nothing of the Social Science course went into my head and I got numbers by memorizing.
 Science too was lackluster and my concepts weren't clear at all.
 Maths was better since I was natural at it and I could manage to solve parts of Class 8 NCERT by the end of Class 7.

 ##Falling in love.. with binary and geekdom